Md-Mashrur-Sadat/Estore/README.md

 # Estore
-A website made using PHP, JAVASCRIPT, HTML, CSS
+A website made using PHP, HTML, CSS